Pearl River Delta Metropolitan Region intercity railway: Guangzhu ICR

 The Guangzhou–Zhuhai Intercity Railway or Guangzhu Intercity Railway is a 116 km dedicated, grade-separated passenger railway linking New Guangzhou Station in Panyu, Guangzhou, and Zhuhai Airport in Zhuhai, via Shunde, Zhongshan and Jiangmen.
 Operation began in 2011.

 Suishen ICR

 The Guangzhou–Shenzhen Intercity Railway, also known as the Suishen Intercity Railway (穗深城际铁路 (Suì-Shēn Chéngjì Tiělù)) is a 97 km regional rapid railway line that runs roughly along the east bank of the Pearl River connecting the major cities of Guangzhou, Dongguan, and Shenzhen.
 It will use CRH6 EMUs with a top speed of 140 km/h.
 Operation began on 15 December 2019.
+In January 2026, Guangdong Intercity obtained operating rights and was incorporated into the network of PRDIR.

 Zhuji ICR

 The Zhuji Intercity Railway is a high-speed railway connecting Gongbei Subdistrict in Zhuhai with Zhuhai Jinwan Airport via Hengqin.
 Phase 1 started operation on 18 August 2020.
-Phase 2 from to Zhuhai Airport opened in 3 March 2024.
+Phase 2 from to Zhuhai Airport opened on 3 March 2024.

 Guanghui ICR

 The Guanghui Intercity Railway or Guanghui Urban Railway is a 25 station, 146.6 km long, regional rapid railway line that connects Guangzhou to Huizhou.
 The line was originally planned to use subway type cars with Siemens technology.
 However it was plans changed partway through construction to use 8 car CRH6 EMUs capable of running up to 200 km/h.
 The line started construction in 2009 and was expected to open in late 2013.
 Construction was completed in June 2013 and test runs began in 2014, but the first segment of the line, from Xiaojinkou-Changping East did not open until 30 March 2016.
 On 23 January 2024, operation of Guanghui ICR has transferred from CR Guangzhou to Guangdong Intercity company.